 Disposing of information carelessly when it is no longer needed.

 Allowing others to see confidential information on the computer screen.

 Dealing with the Media

 If volunteers are asked for an opinion or comment by the press or other media source, they should refer them to the Team Leader in the first instance.
-Team Leaders should liaise with the a member of the Library Management Group before providing an appropriate response.
+Team Leaders should liaise with the Chairman of the Management Group before providing an appropriate response.